-- As much as is possible, students will have access to material online if they are unable to attend class because of positive diagnosis, symptoms, or quarantine required following contact tracing. - If the instructor is unable to be present in person because of positive diagnosis, symptoms, or quarantine following contact tracing a new instructor will be assigned to the course.
+- As much as is possible, students will have access to material online if they are unable to attend class because of positive diagnosis, symptoms, or quarantine required following contact tracing. - If the instructor is unable to be present in person because of positive diagnosis, symptoms, or quarantine following contact tracing alternative arrangements will be made.
 Details will be given on the course website